+According to the Centers for Disease Control and Prevention, about 7 in every 1,000 children suffer a birth injury in the United States each year.
 A birth injury occurs any time during the birthing process — while the mother is pregnant, during labor, or when the infant is delivered.
 Sometimes, a birth injury may only be temporary and will heal within a few days.
 Yet there are times when the injury is permanent and lasts the entire life of the child.

 Some common causes of a birth injury include:

 Cerebral palsy is caused when the infant’s brain develops abnormally, affecting the child’s ability to move or maintain balance and posture.
-The damage can happen any time during pregnancy, the birth, or right after the baby is delivered.
+The damage can happen at any time during pregnancy, the birth, or right after the baby is delivered.
 Unfortunately, there is no cure for cerebral palsy, though surgery may help.

 Some events that could cause cerebral palsy include importer monitoring of the mother during labor, failure to monitor for fetal distress, and inadequate birthing techniques.